 The administrative office specialists who went onto college to earn a more in-depth education generally studied business and psychology, while a small population of administrative office specialists studied accounting and criminal justice.

 When you're ready to become an administrative office specialist, you might wonder which companies hire administrative office specialists.
-According to our research through administrative office specialist resumes, administrative office specialists are mostly hired by University-Minnesota Physician, Federal Bureau of Investigation, and HSS.
-Now is a good time to apply as University-Minnesota Physician has 3 administrative office specialists job openings, and there are 1 at Federal Bureau of Investigation and 1 at HSS.
+According to our research through administrative office specialist resumes, administrative office specialists are mostly hired by University of Minnesota, Hospital for Special Surgery, and JPMorgan Chase & Co.
+Now is a good time to apply as University of Minnesota has 4 administrative office specialists job openings, and there are 2 at Hospital for Special Surgery and 2 at JPMorgan Chase & Co.

-Since salary is important to some administrative office specialists, it's good to note that they are figured to earn the highest salaries at Citigroup, 22nd Century Technolgies, and Hospital for Special Surgery.
-If you were to take a closer look at Citigroup, you'd find that the average administrative office specialist salary is $38,277.
-Then at 22nd Century Technolgies, administrative office specialists receive an average salary of $37,370, while the salary at Hospital for Special Surgery is $36,715.
+Since salary is important to some administrative office specialists, it's good to note that they are figured to earn the highest salaries at University of California, Berkeley, Crowe, and New York State Restaurant Association.
+If you were to take a closer look at University of California, Berkeley, you'd find that the average administrative office specialist salary is $45,390.
+Then at Crowe, administrative office specialists receive an average salary of $42,666, while the salary at New York State Restaurant Association is $42,262.